-It’s a wonder I made any progress on the backroads journey to San Quentin la Poterie and back to Uzes.
-The scenery is amazing.
+I wonder if I made any progress on the backroads journey to San Quentin la Poterie and Uzes.
+The scenery is fantastic.
 Everything around is a subject for a picture.
 When I’d stop my bike to take a photo, I’d have to remind myself to turn around and look back, too.

 Like life, some things appear to be better when we look “back” than “through”.

-Before starting out on my day’s bike riding adventure, I stopped by the Wednesday Market in the main square, Place aux Herbes.
-I picked up vegetables and other items to prepare meals for myself the rest of the week.
-Saturday I’ll shop “fresh” again.
-More strawberries, cherries, cheeses, and vegetables, plus locally made mustard, beer and Madeline cookies were my stash for the day.
+Before starting my day’s bike riding adventure, I stopped by the Wednesday Market in the main square, Place aux Herbes.
+I picked up vegetables and other items to prepare meals for myself for the rest of the week.
+On Saturday I’ll shop “fresh” again.
+My daily stash was more strawberries, cherries, cheeses, vegetables, and locally made mustard, beer, and Madeline cookies.

 Off to San Quentin la Poterie

-It was not difficult to get started on the bike trail to “la Poterie”.
-I had ridden past the entrance on my way back from the bike rental shop on Tuesday.
+Getting started on the bike trail to “la Poterie” was not difficult.
+On Tuesday, I had ridden past the entrance on my way back from the bike rental shop.
 However, “started” is the operative word above.
 The path that seemed so clear at the “start” soon dumped me onto a four-way intersection.
 None of the intersecting roads looked like a bike path.
-Fortunately there were two men standing in a driveway who could possibly give me directions.
-Of course neither of them could speak a word of English.
+Fortunately, two men were standing in a driveway who could give me directions.
+Of course, neither of them could speak a word of English.
 Nevertheless, using my map and the universal language –hand waving– they gave me enough information to go on my way.